OpenC3/cosmos/docs.openc3.com/docs/configuration/telemetry-screens.md

 ## GLOBAL_SUBSETTING
 **Applies a widget subsetting to all widgets of a certain type**

 Subsettings are only valid for widgets that are made up of more than one subwidget.
 For example, LABELVALUE is made up of a LABEL at subwidget index 0 and a VALUE at subwidget index 1.
 This allows for passing settings to specific subwidgets.
 Some widgets are made up of multiple subwidgets, e.g. LABELVALUELIMITSBAR.
-To set the label text color, pass '0:0' as the Subwidget Index to first index the LABELVALUE and then the LABEL.
+To set the Label widget, pass 0 as the Subwidget Index, pass 1 for the Value widget, and 2 for the LimitsBar widget.

 | Parameter | Description | Required |
 |-----------|-------------|----------|